bgachara/bgachara.github.io/posts/rust_ref.md

 ```
 - versioning has a multitude of ways to deal with complex dependency resolution.

+## Rust Standard Library

+- This is the primary interface for Rust programs into the kernel functions of an OS.
+- It uses libc internally to invoke system calls.
+- Notable features
+  - Cross-platform, provides functionality that hides differences among underlying platform architectures.
+  - Available to all crates by default via the `use` statement, i.e use::fs
+  - Includes operations on standard Rust primitives.
+  - Implements core data types, vector, string, smart pointers such as Box, Arc, Rc
+  - Provides functionality for operations such as data manipulation, memory allocation, error handling, networking, I/O, concurrency, async I/O primitives and foreign function interfaces.

+- Rust std is broadly organized as follows
+  - Rust language primitives
+    - Primitives implemented by compiler.
+    - std includes the primitives and build on top of them.

+  - Core crate
+    - foundation the std.
+    - It acts as the link between the Rust language and standard library.
+    - It provides types, traits, constants and functions implemented on top of Rust primitives and provides foundational building blocks for all Rust code.
+    - core crate can be used independently, is not platform-specific and does not have any links to the OS libraries or other external dependencies.
+    - #![no_std] instructs compiler to compile without std, using core crate

+  - Alloc crate
+    - contains types, functions and traits related to memory-allocation for heap-allocated values.
+    - Includes smart pointers such as Box<T>, RC<T>, Arc<T>.
+    - It also includes collections such as Vec and String.
+    - It does not need to be used directly when the standard library is used, as the contents of the alloc crate are re-exported and made available as part of the std library.
+    - Only in no_std, when crate is directly used to access its functionality.

+  - Modules
+    - libraries that are directly part of the standard library(and not re-exported from core or alloc crates) include rich functionality for operations around concurrency,
+      I/O, file system access, networking, async I/O, errors and OS-specific functions.

+- Rust std modules
+    - Syscalls-oriented
+      - modules that either manage system h/w resources directly or require the kernel for other privileged operations.
+      - Include
+        - Concurrency - env, process, sync, thread.
+        - File system - fs, path
+        - Memory management - alloc, convert, ptr, borrow, default, rc, cell, mem, clone, pin
+        - Async - future, task
+        - Networking - net
+        - IO - io
+        - OS-specific - os
+        - Time - time
+    - Computation-oriented
+      - modules that are oriented towards data representation, computation and instructions to the compiler.
+      - Include
+        - Data processing - ascii, fmt, num, cmp, hash, ops, iter
+        - Error handling - error, panic, option, result
+        - Compiler - hint, primitive, prelude
+        - Ffi - ffi
+        - Data types - string, char, array, collections, slice, vec, f32, i8, u8, usize.

 ## Statement

 - This is a segment of code that does not return any value.